It just never made sense to me, 40 years ago, when my

 I have written before about biomarkers, such as:

-• How high does your vitamin D level have to be to prevent abnormal bones?
+How high does the breastfeeding mom’s vitamin D level need to be for

 Professors Wagner and Hollis and colleagues did an elegant randomized controlled trial 6 years ago that we have covered before, but it should be covered often.
 They simply gave two different doses of vitamin D to nursing mothers and measured the vitamin D levels of their infants and mothers.
 They used a small sample of breast feeding women, giving half the women a prenatal vitamin (containing 400 IU) and the other half a prenatal vitamin plus an extra 6,000 IU/day of vitamin D.